 By R. John Quisenberry

-Far away, on in a secluded suburb of San Francisco, an early visitor rang the doorbell of Diana Nanette Alberts.
+Far away, in a secluded suburb of San Francisco, an early visitor rang the doorbell of Diana Nanette Alberts.

 “I think you can.
 My name is Alan Theopolis.
 Is it true that you are a lawyer specializing in corporate law?”

 “I am a lawyer, but I am not taking clients just now.
-My grandmother is sick and I am taking time to be with her while I can…” irritation showed in the slight narrowing of her striking green eyes.
+My grandmother is sick, and I am taking time to be with her while I can…” Irritation showed in the slight narrowing of her striking green eyes.

 “Please,” she replied with a smirk, “describe ‘substantial’…”